st3rbenn/rim_back/README.md

 ([link to the mobile app](https://github.com/st3rbenn/rim_web))
 > Rim for Receive Instant Message
 ## What's this project ?
-The goal of this project was to learn how to create an api using MySQL, Node.JS, Express, Sequelize and JWT.
+It's a mobile app where you can follow, share message and post with your friend simply and quickly The goal of this project was to learn how to create an api using MySQL, Node.JS, Express, Sequelize and JWT.

 ## How to install and run The API